leveille/django-twittercard/README.markdown

   Defaults to summary

 * `site`: __optional__
   @username for the website used in the card footer.
-Will default to `TWITTERCARD_CONFIG` if supplied.
+Will default to TWITTERCARD_CONFIG if supplied.

 * `site_id`: __optional__
-  Same as `SITE`, but the website's Twitter user ID instead.
+  Same as SITE, but the website's Twitter user ID instead.
 Note that user ids never change, while @usernames can be changed by the user.
-Will default to `TWITTERCARD_CONFIG` if supplied.
+Will default to TWITTERCARD_CONFIG if supplied.

 * `creator`: __optional__
   @username for the content creator / author.